 Do you accept postings for volunteers, interns and externs?

 Yes, our office welcomes all postings that seek attorneys, law students, or those with a legal education.
 In fact, the Law College has a Pro Bono Initiative which seeks to encourage and recognize volunteer legal service by College of Law students during their second and third years.
 The Law College also offers students the opportunity to earn academic credit by developing an externship with an employer.
-Before posting for an unpaid position, please familiarize yourself with the FLSA standards to make sure you will not be in violation of federal wage laws.
+Before posting for an unpaid position, please familiarize yourself with the FLSA standards link make sure you will not be in violation of federal wage laws.
 If you are posting a volunteer position, please be sure it is clearly indicated on the job posting.

 What if I just need help with a single project?